-If this mower Operator's Manual becomes lost, damaged, or illegible, replace it immediately; replacements may be downloaded from our website (www.worldlawnpowerequipment.com) or ordered from our sales department.
+If this mower Operator's Manual becomes lost, damaged or illegible, replace it immediately, replacements may be ordered through our sales department.
 If additional information is needed, contact our sales department or a dealer.
-Always be ready to provide the model number and serial number.
+Always give the model number and serial number.